Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Very, thank you,' said Minerva, reaching for the milk with a nervous hand, Albus Dumbledore pretended not to notice the unsteady way it poured into her rattling teacup.

 'I also slept well, after a brief excursion.
-Would you like chocolate spread with your toast?' asked Albus Dumbledore with an innocent expression on his face.
+Would you like chocolate spread with that toast?' asked Albus Dumbledore with an innocent expression on his face.

 'I'm fine with marmalade, thank you very much.'
-Minerva glared, then quickly covered it by taking a sip of her tea, the Headmaster seemed to have a way of making her forget herself and her position.
+Minerva glared at him, and then quickly covered it by taking a sip of her tea; the Headmaster seemed to have a way of making her forget herself and his position.

 'You know Minerva, this isn't Auror duty in war torn German-Austria.
 Did I tell the rest of you that?'
 Albus Dumbledore abruptly changed tack and addressed the rest of the sitting staff, who swivelled eyes to stare at an awkward feeling Minerva.